 - How to supercharge your smart home

 Price: £179 | Subscription: £2.50/month | Resolution: 1536p x 1536p | Power Source: Wired with battery backup

-Offering a good balance between price, premium features, and usability, Arlo’s Video Doorbell is our top choice if you want a high-quality device that works reliably without being annoying.
+Offering a good balance between price, premium features, and usability, Arlo’s Video Doorbell is our top choice for the best smart doorbell if you want a high-quality device that works reliably without being annoying.

 Its standout feature – telling the difference between people, animals, vehicles, and packages, and only sending you the notifications you want – means you don’t get an alert every time a strong breeze sends a plastic bag down the street.

 Being able to create motion zones – so you get alerted only when someone (or the neighbour’s cat) is in them – and the option to turn off all alerts when you are home (using the location of your phone to figure this out) ensures a smart doorbell doesn’t become just another electronic annoyance but a useful security tool.

 Along with some of the best quality video we tested and a nice square video shape that shows you more of your doorstep than most, we like that it has a built-in siren you can set off from the app if you spot someone suspicious.

 Another thing that sets it on top of the pile is an answering machine option.
 While no one ever left us a message outside of testing – possibly because most people aren’t used to talking to a doorbell – we can see potential here as smart doorbells gain popularity.